Two Nuu-chah-nulth women awarded King Charles medals in recognition of service to community | Ha-Shilth-Sa Newspaper

 Port Alberni, BC

 Two Nuu-chah-nulth women were awarded the King Charles medal in recognition of their decades of service to the community.
-Cyndi Stevens and Jeanette Watts received medals from MP Gord Johns at an elder’s dinner at the Port Alberni Friendship Center on November 12.
+Cyndi Stevens and Jeannette Watts received medals from MP Gord Johns at an elder’s dinner at the Port Alberni Friendship Center on November 12.

 The King Charles III’s Coronation Medal commemorates the Coronation of His Majesty King Charles III as King of Canada.
 Eligible candidates must have made a significant contribution to Canada or to a particular province, territory, region or community in the country, or have made an outstanding achievement abroad that brings credit to Canada.